 Table of Contents

 0. Introduction: Latin America’s Useable Past 1.
 Independence Narratives, Past and Present AT A GLANCE: Political Divisions 2.
 Caudillos versus the Nation State 3.
-Race and Citizenship in the New Republics AT A GLANCE: People 4.
+Citizenship and Rights in the New Republics AT A GLANCE: People 4.
 The Export Boom as Modernity 5.
 Signs of Crisis in a Gilded Age AT A GLANCE: Economy 6.
 Commerce, Coercion, and America’s Empire 7.
 Power to the People AT A GLANCE: Environment 8.
 A Decade of Revolution in Cuba 9.
 The War on Democracy 10.
 Scorched Earth AT A GLANCE: Migration 11.
 Gender Trouble 12.
-Water is Life AT A GLANCE: The Digital Divide 13. #Ya me cansé 14.
+Water Is Life AT A GLANCE: The Digital Divide 13. #Ya me cansé 14.
 Epilogue

-Alexander S. Dawson is a Professor of History at the University at Albany (SUNY), USA.
+Alexander Dawson is a Professor of History at the University at Albany (SUNY), USA.
 He is the author of Indian and Nation in Revolutionary Mexico (2004), First World Dreams: Mexico Since 1989 (2006), and The Peyote Effect: From the Inquisition to the War on Drugs (2018).